 A red and green disk controls the flow of food to your table.
 Need a break?
 Just turn it to the red side until you are ready for another cascade of food.
 Once you finish your salads, flip it to green.
 The servers in their traditional Gaucho attire roam the restaurant with skewers of fragrant meats.
 As they bring it to your table, you will be told what type of cut it is, and what sauce, if any, has been used for a marinade.
 A simple nod of the head and the server will begin cutting off a thin slice.
 As it starts to fall away, make sure to reach out and grasp it with your tongs to keep it from falling.
 Service is just terrific.
 See something at another table you want?
 Just let someone know and they’ll bring it out to you.
 In Brazil you are always told by the locals, “Don’t waste your time on the chorizo or chicken!
 You can get that anytime.
 Get your money’s worth and only go for the best cuts.”
 With the overwhelming selection here, this advice will serve you well.

 Every so often the servers will wander by with grilled pineapple.
-It is just wonderful, hot and caramel flavored.
-It would make a good dessert, but is meant to refresh your palate between courses.
+It is a good palate refresher, hot and caramelized from the heat.
 Try to keep some on your plate to nibble between courses.

 We haven’t tried any of the desserts, as one tends to overdo it with everything else, but I was glad to see they have some traditional selections, such as mousse de maracuja – a traditional passion fruit and mango mousse (maracuja means ‘passion fruit’ in Portuguese).
 They also have a caramel flan, which to Brazilian cusine is as ubiquitous as crème brûlée in America restaurants.

-The cost is a reasonable $31.95 a person, Seniors over 65 $25.95, Children 7-12 $12.95.
+The cost is a $39.95 a person, Seniors over 65 $33.95, Children 7-12 $14.95.
 Keep in mind, this is for all you can eat.
-For vegetarians there are enough items available from the salad bar to keep them happy for $12.95, if they don’t mind all the meat passing by.
+For vegetarians there are enough items available from the salad bar to keep them happy for $17.95, if they don’t mind all the meat passing by.

-This is not the best churrascaria I have ever been to, but it just opened and it is fair to note they are still testing the waters.
-Of course it is hard to beat the real experience in Brazil, but still, they have many of the traditional side dishes and the meats are generally well cooked.
-The uniqueness of it all makes it a destination restaurant.
-Highly recommended.
+This is not the best churrascaria I have ever been to, but until recently Portland didn’t have any other options.
+Of course it is hard to beat the real experience in Brazil, but they have many of the traditional side dishes and the meats are generally well prepared.
+The uniqueness of it all makes it an interesting restaurant to visit.

 - Phone: (503) 222-0002